22.11.2024

 From what Fr.
 Berry said follows that “a legitimate successor not only succeeds to the place of his predecessor, but also receives due authority to exercise the functions of his office with binding force in the society”; “In some cases they” [Orthodox churches of the East] “may also have a material succession of bishops from Apostolic times”, but this avails them nothing”.

-Catholic theologians teach that Apostolic Succession consists of 1) material succession of series of pastors (bishops) and 2) formal succession, i.e. due authority (jurisdiction) to exercise the functions of Episcopal office.
+So it is clear that Catholic theologians teach that Apostolic Succession consists of 1) material succession of series of pastors (bishops) and 2) formal succession, i.e. due authority (jurisdiction) to exercise the functions of Episcopal office.
 In order to exercise the authority of Episcopal office a Catholic bishop must possess both successions: material and formal.

 It also must be noted that Apostolic Succession of Bishops and Apostolic Succession of the Popes are two types of Apostolic Succession.